Kannikakr/leedcode_questions/README.md

 If the index is on the left edge of the array, then the left sum is 0 because there are no elements to the left.
 This also applies to the right edge of the array.

 Return the leftmost pivot index.
 If no such index exists, return -1.

+### 8. Find the Pivot Integer

+Given a positive integer n, find the pivot integer x such that:

+The sum of all elements between 1 and x inclusively equals the sum of all elements between x and n inclusively.
+Return the pivot integer x.
+If no such integer exists, return -1.
+It is guaranteed that there will be at most one pivot index for the given input.